 Games have been used as educational and training tools since the 19th century.
-This was when the Prussian army introduced the first war boardgames (Kriegspiel) into the process of training its officers.
+This was when the Prussian army introduced the first ment of creativity, and problem-solving skills. war boardgames (Kriegspiel) into the process of training its officers.
 Today, armies all around the world use various forms of games to develop skills and competences of their personnel, while extended computer simulations, negotiation games, and war boardgames have made their way into the educational curricula.
 Various forms of games have also been employed in teaching entrepreneurs, economists, mediators of international organisations, corporate C-level managers, tankers, HR staff, project managers, pilots, members of regional authorities, marshalers, surgeons, and many other professionals.